CoderDojoSV/beginner-python/README.md

 ##Is this course right for you?

 If you are curious about typed programming and have very little to no previous experience, this is a great fit for you.
 Scratch or other drag-and-drop experience helps, but is not necessary.
 Typing is required and limited as much as possible - if you are intimidated by typing a few sentences, this course might not be a good fit.
-Suggested age: 10 and up.
+Suggested age: 10 to 13.

 The only real requirements are curiousity and enthusiasm!